-All of your assets are stored together in a space labeled All Assets.
+All your assets are stored together in a space labeled All Assets.

-An asset library acts like a playlist in a music app: when you add an asset to a library, the library asset is really just pointing back to the original asset in the All Assets group.
+An asset library acts like a playlist in a music app: when you add an asset to a library, the library asset is simply pointing back to the original asset in the All Assets group.

 Asset libraries allow you to organize your assets any way you like.
 Any library can contain any assets, and any assets can exist in any number of libraries.
-Assets are not actually copied to each library; in a library, an asset is really just a representative for the “real” asset that is always stored in All Assets.
+Assets are not actually copied to each library; in a library, an asset is a stand-in for the “real” asset that is always stored in All Assets.

 The asset library is smart, too.
 If you attempt to delete an asset from a library, Extensis Connect will ask if you want to remove it from the library or delete it everywhere: from all libraries that contain the asset as well as from All Assets.

 See Deleting Assets for details about removing and deleting assets and libraries.

 The majority of the main Connect window displays your assets.
 There are three ways you can change the display:

 Sort by: Immediately above the assets at the left edge of the pane is a menu where you can choose to sort assets by Name, Size, or Most recent (date and time the assets were added to Connect).

 Sort order: To the right of the sort by menu is the sort order button.
 Click the button once to sort in ascending order (A–Z, smallest to largest, or oldest to newest); click again to sort in descending order .

 View As: The View As menu is above the assets at the right edge of the pane.
 Here you can choose the relative size of the images displayed in the Assets pane: